Maison Frédéric Magnien

 FARMING & WINEMAKING

-As a négociant, Magnien differentiates himself in that he works closely with his partner vine growers throughout the year, selecting only older-vine parcels that are cared for to his exacting standards.
-His own teams pick the grapes at harvest, a further qualitative step.
+As a négociant, Magnien differentiates himself in that he works closely with his partner vine growers throughout the year, selecting mostly older-vine parcels that are cared for to his exacting standards and by his own vineyard teams.
+His teams also pick the grapes at harvest, a further qualitative step.
 (Most négociants buy juice, not grapes.)
-Most of the vineyards Magnien purchases grapes from are either certified organic or in the process of conversion.
+Most of the vineyards Magnien works with are either certified organic or in the process of conversion — yet all vineyards are cared for according to organic principles.
+(Labels as of the 2022 vintage help clarify these differences.
+A full, round sun on a label means a wine that is certified organic; a half-sun means a vineyard that is cared for organically but that is not certified.)

-In the cellar, grapes are destemmed and fermented on indigenous yeasts.
-As of the 2015 vintage, Magnien now ages his wines in older François Frères oak barrels and terracotta “jarres,” as the next logical step in his full conversion to organic/biodynamic winemaking.
-This decision, he says, allows his wines to reflect more purity of fruit and terroir character.
-Along a similar vein, Magnien as of 2018 introduced terracotta amphorae into his cellar for aging, in sizes that range from 320L to 750L.
-All wines are bottled unfined and unfiltered, with very little added sulfites.
+In the cellar, grapes are usually destemmed and always fermented on indigenous yeasts in temperature-controlled tanks.
+Magnien typically ages his wines in a combination of older François Frères oak barrels and terracotta containers, either small “eggs” or traditional amphora, ranging in size from 320L to 750L.
+This allows his wines to reflect more purity of fruit and terroir character, Magnen maintains.
+All wines are bottled unfined and unfiltered according to the lunar cycle, and with limited added sulfites.

 SPARKLING WINES